digital-ai/release-livedeployments-demo/setup/README.md

 # Demo environment setup

-Configures the demo environment witih ArgoCD, Flux and more.
+Configures the demo environment with ArgoCD, Flux and more.
+Start by installing the k3d Kubernetes cluster.

 ## Components